j1nse/Tron_monitor/README.md

 PS: If your database doesn't exist, program will help you to create a new database

-PS: the **top app monitor** needs you to set by yourself, you need to type all address of it(hex), and its name
+PS: the **top app monitor** needs you to set by yourself, you need to type all address of it(base58), and its name

 ------